kunstmusik/blue-manual/docs/users/concepts/soundObjectLibrary.md

 1. Add SoundObject to the Library.
-This is done by selecting a SoundObject, right-clicking the SoundObject to open up the popup menu and selecting \"Add to SoundObject Library\".
+This is done by selecting a SoundObject, right-clicking the SoundObject to open up the popup menu and selecting "Add to SoundObject Library".

 2. After doing this, your SoundObject will have been added to the library and the SoundObject on the timeline will have been replaced